 I joined the School of Computer Science at St Andrews University, Scotland in 2006 and retired in 2014.
-I spent almost 20 years (1986-2006) as a professor of software engineering in the Computing Department at Lancaster University, England.
-Previously, I was a lecturer in Computer Science at Heriot-Watt University, Edinburgh (1975-78) and at Strathclyde University, Glasgow (1978-86).
+I spent 20 years (1986-2006) as a professor of software engineering in the Computing Department at Lancaster University, England.
+Before that, I was a lecturer in Computer Science at Heriot-Watt University, Edinburgh (1975-78) and at Strathclyde University, Glasgow (1978-86).

 I have worked in several areas of software engineering – software tools and environments, requirements engineering, dependable systems and large-scale complex systems.
 Since the early 1990s, I have taken a sociotechnical and not simply a technical view of software engineering where I looked at how human. social and organizational factors affect complex systems and systems engineering processes.

 I retired in 2014 and I now have the luxury of doing things that I enjoy, like programming, and not having to do the inevitable crap that comes with all jobs.
 I write about some of the other things I do on my personal web site.

 I’m best known professionally for my book on software engineering which has been in print since 1982 and which has sold over 750, 000 copies worldwide.

 Email: name: software.engineering.book OR software.engineering.scotland; domain:gmail.com